garideli/Spark-Snowflake-In-JupyterNotebook/README.md

    git clone https://github.com/garideli/Spark-Snowflake-In-JupyterNotebook.git
    cd Spark-Snowflake-In-JupyterNotebook

-2.Set up a .env file in the root directory with the following content:
+2. Set up a .env file in the root directory with the following content:
 ENV_PATH=/absolute/path/to/.env
 SNOWFLAKE_USER=your_snowflake_username
 SNOWFLAKE_PASSWORD=your_snowflake_password

-3.Install dependencies:
-pip install -r requirements.txt
+3. Install dependencies and run the notebook: pip install -r requirements.txt jupyter notebook retail_sales_analysis.ipynb

-4.Run the retail_sales_analysis.ipynb
-Use Ctrl+Enter to run each cell in the notebook.
+4. Run each cell in the notebook using Ctrl+Enter.